vi/websocat/doc.md

 * Chunk = Frame - portion of data read or written to/from stream or datagram socket in one go.
 Maybe a fragment of a Message or be the whole Message.
 * Task - a logical thread of execution.
 Rhai code is expected to create and combine some tasks.
 Typically each connection runs in its own task.
 Corresponds to Tokio tasks.
 * Hangup - similar to Task, but used in context of signaling various events, especially abrupt reset of sockets.
+* Specifier stack - Invididual components of a Specifier - Endpoint and a vector of Overlays.
+* Left side, first specifier - first positional argument you have specified at the left side of the Websocat CLI invocation (maybe after some transformation).
+Designed to handle both one-time use connectors and multi-use listeners.
+* Right side, second specifier - second positional argument of the Websocat CLI invocation (may be auto-generated).
+Designed for single-use things to attach to connections obtained from the Left side.
+* Listener - Type of Specifier that waits for incoming connections, swapning a task with a Socket for each incoming connection.